Introduction to Components

 Click the Manufactures tab, then click the Add Manufacture button.
 After the form loads, click the Save Manufacture button; we'll leave everything as the default for this manufacture.

-If you navigate to your Component Material, you'll see we have 500 ounces in stock.
-The manufacturer has increased your stock of the material on hand and decreased your stock of the materials in your recipe.
+If you navigate to your Component, you'll see we have 500 ounces in stock.
+The manufacturer has increased your stock of the component on hand and decreased your stock of the materials in your recipe.

 Using Components in Product Recipes